jfparrado/moviesangular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Usage

+To use Angular Movies follow these steps:

+1. Start the server by running `npm start` in the project directory https://github.com/jfparrado/backreact
+2. Open a web browser and navigate to `http://localhost:3000`.

+## Reporting Issues

+If you find any issues with Angular movies, please report them by opening a GitHub issue in this repository.

+## Contact

+If you have any questions or comments about Angular movies, please contact us at `jnsparrado@hotmail.com`.